The Community-Engaged Research Framework

 PRINCIPLE: MUTUAL ACCOUNTABILITY & RESPECT

-Develop an equitable structure of incorporating input into decision-making processes, promoting commitment, and addressing discord directly.
+Develop a structure of incorporating input into decision-making processes, promoting commitment, and addressing discord directly.

 Non-participatory research that lacks mutual accountability and respect risks members losing interest and investment in the work, leading to a lack of respect for values and needs.
-Mutual accountability and respect promote a more equitable collaboration and continued involvement of members throughout all phases of the research.[19]
+Mutual accountability and respect promote collaboration and continued involvement of members throughout all phases of the research.

 Actionable Strategies